FireFly0000/Personal-Blog/README.md

 # Personal-Blog
-This is a blog posting application written in Node Express, React using TypeScript Postgres as the database.
+This is a blog posting application written in Node Express, React using TypeScript. </br>
+Postgres as the database.

 UI/Frontend: React, Axios, react-router-dom.